KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 ✅ Pros

-Lower monthly payments — you only pay for the value the car loses.
+Lower monthly payments.
+You only pay for the value the car loses.

-New car, less hassle — always under warranty and usually maintenance-free.
+New car, less hassle.
+Always under warranty and usually maintenance-free.

-Smaller upfront cost — often just the first month and registration.
+Smaller upfront cost.
+Often just the first month and registration.

-Easier budget planning — fixed monthly payments.
+Easier budget planning.
+Fixed monthly payments.

 ❌ Cons

-No ownership — you return it at the end (or buy it for its “residual value”).
+No ownership.
+You return it at the end (or buy it for its "residual value").

-Mileage limits — most leases allow 10k–12k miles per year; extra costs for more.
+Mileage limits.
+Most leases allow 10k–12k miles per year; extra costs for more.

-Fees for damage — scratches, dents, or worn tires can add up.
+Fees for damage.
+Scratches, dents, or worn tires can add up.

-Credit requirement — newcomers may need a co-signer or higher deposit.
+Credit requirement.
+Newcomers may need a co-signer or higher deposit.

 <h3 class="header-branding">🧭 Which Makes Sense for New Immigrants?</h3>